RockefellerArchiveCenter/docs-build/README.md

 ### GitHub Webhooks

-In order to trigger deployments, a webhook which listens for `push` events should be added to a GitHub repository.
+In order to trigger deployments, a [GitHub Webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) which listens for `push` events should be added to a GitHub repository.
 This webhook should point at the AWS API Gateway endpoint tied to the Lambda task.

-A Secret should be added in the webhook configuration, the value of which should match the `GH_TOKEN` environment variable from the preceding section.
+A `Secret` should be added in the webhook configuration, the value of which should match the `GH_TOKEN` environment variable from the preceding section.

 ## Documentation Repository Configuration